 - A criminal conviction notice that is no more than six months old from each country you have lived and worked in for more than 12 months.

-Criminal history checks that are accepted by the Board:
+Please note: Only the following criminal history checks will be accepted by the Board:

 - United Kingdom ACRO